BindBC/bindbc-sdl/README.md

 [Official git repository](https://git.sleeping.town/BindBC/bindbc-sdl)

+**If you are using SDL2, please go to the [SDL2 branch](https://git.sleeping.town/BindBC/bindbc-sdl/src/branch/SDL2).**

-This project provides a set of both static and dynamic bindings to [SDL3 (Simple DirectMedia Layer)](https://libsdl.org/) and its official extension libraries.
+This project provides a set of both static and dynamic bindings to [SDL (Simple DirectMedia Layer)](https://libsdl.org/) and its official extension libraries.
 They are compatible with `@nogc` and `nothrow`, and can be compiled with BetterC compatibility.

-If you still need SDL2 bindings, they are available in the [SDL2](https://git.sleeping.town/BindBC/bindbc-sdl/src/branch/SDL2) branch with versions tagged 1.X.X.

 | Table of Contents |
 |-------------------|